-The point of contract for all transactions consummated on prices that are posted by Enron shall be Enron’s interface.
-Accordingly, prices posted by Enron on the Company’s website shall not be deemed to be offers to sell or buy, but instead shall be invitations to the Company's customers to submit offers to sell or buy, which will be transmitted to Enron's database and accepted or rejected based upon predetermined criteria (i.e., availability of credit and continued availability of the posted price

 All of transactions will be consummated pursuant to Enron’s General Terms and Conditions, or the terms of a master agreement between the Company’s customer and Enron, if any, and in accordance with Enron’s customary operating policies and practices.
 The manner in which the Company’s customers will agree to transact under Enron’s General Terms and Conditions is to be determined.